methodphoto/methodphoto/im-lost-at-sea-dont-bother-me/index.md

 ## Prints for Sale

 Three framed prints are available.
 These are printed onto Hannemule Photo Rag, mounted onto dibond, Dimensions: 510x340mm.
 Displayed in a black tray frame.
-The frames do not have glass so are non-reflective yet retain a superb colour. <br />
+The frames do not have glass. <br />
 £200 each or £500 for all 3.

 <div style="margin-bottom:10px;text-align: center;">